ellacodecamp/image-search/README.md

 ## Running on Heroku

-To run this app on Heroku, configure MongoDB add on and the following environment variables:
+To run this app on Heroku, configure MongoDB add-on and the following environment variables:

 * ```MONGO_URI```
 * ```APP_CX``` - context of the custom search query configured on Google website